 DC also decides to have Rip tell Booster and Daniel that they must keep the Multiverse a secret.
 That is too dangerous to let it become common knowledge.
 Unfortunately for Rip, what he doesn’t know is that he slipped and mentioned something about multiple Earths in front of Sivana when Rip stole the suspendium globe.
 So now the evil genius Dr. Sivana knows about the existence of the new Multiverse.
 That most definitely cannot be a good thing.

 Of course, the new Multiverse is a monstrous literary tool that will provide DC with an almost endless amount of stories and possibilities.
 I dig that DC is keeping the new Multiverse a secret for now.
-It should provide for plenty of entertainment as our New Earth heroes slowly, but surely, discover each different multiple Earth.
+It should provide plenty of entertainment as our New Earth heroes slowly, but surely, discover each different multiple Earths.
 The new Multiverse is overflowing with almost endless amounts of future possibilities and storylines.
 The writers for DC should feel like kids in a toy store with a ridiculous amount of toys to play with.

 Plus, the Multiverse is an effective tool in pacifying fans of certain characters who feel cheated by what happens to those characters in the New Earth.
 Upset with Winick’s stomping all over the Captain Marvel mythos and characters?
 Don’t worry.
 We have Earth-5 where the Captain Marvel family exists in their original glory.
 Upset that the Freedom Fighters were slaughtered?
 Don’t worry; we have Earth-10 where the Freedom Fighters are still fighting the good fight against the Nazis.

 Rip sums up my feelings exactly with his speech at the end of 52 #52.
 “Broken or opened?
 Look around you, Booster.
 There’s so much more happening out there than we could ever have imagined.
 That’s not ‘broken.’
 That’s the way things should be.
 Welcome to a Multiverse of possibility, Booster.
-Welcome Home”.
-In Rip’s monologue, DC tells the reader exactly why they decided to rectify their mistake some of twenty years ago and bring back the Multiverse.
+Welcome, Home”.
+In Rip’s monologue, DC tells the reader exactly why they decided to rectify their mistake some twenty years ago and bring back the Multiverse.
 And I couldn’t agree more.
 Welcome home, indeed.

-The Bad: I have very few complaints with this issue.
+The Bad: I have very few complaints about this issue.
 And the return of the Multiverse definitely makes these complaints minor.
 I could still care less about Batwoman or Renee.
-Ending the issue with a lame-ass character like Renee was a bit of a let down.
+Ending the issue with a lame-ass character like Renee was a bit of a letdown.
 Nothing about her character appeals to me and I can only hope that she meets with a slow and painful death.
 Of course, knowing that the real Question still lives on another alternate Earth does bring a smile to my face.